Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/Assignments/assignment-06-SASS-part-2.md

-# FEW 2.2 - Apply SASS to a previous Homework
+# FEW 2.2 - Intro to SASS - Part 2

 ## Description

-The goal of this assignment is to apply SASS to your previous assignment where you created a CSS drawing.
+The goal of this assignment is to apply SASS to your previous assignment where you created a CSS Animation.

 Look for areas where you can use all of the various features of SASS.